-That Day the Sky Was Especially Clear and Sunny (Part 1)
+The Sky Was Especially Clear and Sunny That Day (Part 1)

 By Tian Ying, China

-In the second half of 1995, I left the church without hesitation and joined a house church (adherents of sola fide).
-At first I felt that their sermons were not subject to the restrictions of the national government, and they even integrated the Book of Revelation and discussed, the Lord’s return and so on.
-Their preaching was much better than the pastors’ in the Three-Self Church, and I felt there was more enjoyment to be had by gathering here compared to gathering in the Three-Self Church, which made me very happy.
-But after a period of time, I discovered that here too among the co-workers there were some who became envious, disputed things and wanted to break up the group.
-None of the brothers and sisters were living out the requirements of the Lord, they were without the love that they had in the past….
-When I saw that this church didn’t have any real difference with the Three-Self Church I felt very disappointed, but I also didn’t know where I could go to discover a church that had .
-For lack of a better option, all I could do was stay with these adherents of sola fide.
-As before, I pressed on with attending gatherings.
-The pastors and preachers all said “to be saved once is to be saved forever” and “so long as you exercise patience until the end, toil for God and defend the way of the Lord then you will be able to enter the kingdom of heaven.”
-So I kept thinking to myself at that time: Regardless of how other people are, as long as I press on in my faith in the and do not depart from the way of the Lord, then when the Lord returns I will have a chance to be raptured into the kingdom of heaven.
+In late 1995, I left the church without hesitation and joined a house church (the Sola Fide Church).
+At first, I thought that their sermons were not subject to the restrictions of the national government, and they even integrated the Book of Revelation into their sermons and discussed the last days, the Lord’s return, and so on.
+So I felt that their preaching was much better than that of the pastors in the Three-Self Church, and that there was more enjoyment to be had by attending gatherings here compared to the gatherings in the Three-Self Church—I was very happy.
+But after a period of time, I discovered that here, too, among the co-workers there were some who engaged in jealous disputes and who created schisms.
+None of the brothers and sisters were living out the requirements of the Lord, and they were not as loving as they had once been.
+When I saw that this church wasn’t really any different to the Three-Self Church, I felt very disappointed, but I also didn’t know where I could find a church that had the work of the Holy Spirit.
+For lack of a better option, all I could do was stay within the Sola Fide Church, and so I kept attending their gatherings.
+The pastors and preachers all said “once saved always saved” and “so long as you endure to the end, toil and work for the Lord and keep the way of the Lord, then you will be able to enter the kingdom of heaven.”
+So I thought to myself at that time: “Regardless of what happens to other people, as long as I persevere in my faith in the Lord Jesus and do not depart from the way of the Lord, then when the Lord returns I will have a chance to be raptured into the kingdom of heaven.”